Directors elected by asset owners

 Eva Halvarsson, Chief Executive Officer, Second Swedish National Pension Fund (AP2)

-Eva Halvarsson is since 2006 CEO of the Second Swedish National Pension Fund, AP2.
-With more than SEK 300 billion (approx. USD 36 billion) under management in virtually every asset class and all parts of the world, AP2 is one of northern Europe’s largest pension funds.
+Since 2006, Eva Halvarsson has acted as the CEO of the Second Swedish National Pension Fund ‐‐ AP2.
+She heads up an organization with more than SEK 352 billion (approx. USD 40 billion) under management in virtually every asset class, and one that is active in all parts of the world; AP2 is one of northern Europe’s largest pension funds.

-Before joining AP2 she worked for ten years for the Swedish Government, responsible for the management of the large portfolio of state owned companies.
-She started her career as an accountant.
+Ms. Halvarsson began her career as an accountant, progressing to the point that before joining AP2, she spent ten years working for the Swedish Government where she was responsible for the governance and management of the large and extensive portfolio of state owned companies.

-Ms Halvarsson took part in the working group that brought forward the Swedish Corporate Governance Code in 2004.
-For several years, she served on the Swedish Corporate Governance board.
-She has been a board member of several large companies and has chaired the nomination committees of some of Sweden’s largest listed companies.
-At the present she is deputy chairman of the board of the University of Gothenburg and on the board of Vasakronan, the largest real estate company in Sweden, as well as on the advisory board of Women´s Entrepreneurs Opportunity Facility.
+Eva Halvarsson has had a distinguished and varied leadership career.
+She took part in the working group that put into effect the Swedish Corporate Governance Code in 2004.
+She also spent several years, serving on the Swedish Corporate Governance Board.
+Eva has been a board member of several large companies and has chaired the nomination committees of some of Sweden’s largest listed companies.
+She recently left after serving for ten years as the Deputy Chairperson of the board of the University of Gothenburg.

-Eva Halvarsson was born in 1962 and holds a MSc in Business and Economics from the School of Business, Economics and Law at the University of Gothenburg.
+Eva Halvarsson was born in 1962 and holds an MSc in Business and Economics from the School of Business, Economics and Law at the University of Gothenburg.

-Mr. Hiro Mizuno has served as Executive Managing Director and Chief Investment Officer of Japan’s US$1.3trillion Government Pension Investment Fund (GPIF) since January 2015.
+Mr. Hiro Mizuno is a member of the Investment Committee at Tokyo University.
+He has served as Executive Managing Director and Chief Investment Officer of Japan’s US$1.3 trillion Government Pension Investment Fund (GPIF) since January 2015.

 Prior to joining GPIF, he was a partner of Coller Capital, a London-based private equity firm.
 He previously worked at Sumitomo Trust & Banking Co., Ltd. in Japan, Silicon Valley and New York.